Lushangtu123/CS-151-team-23-project/ReadMe.md

 ```

 **What you'll see:**
-- Main menu with "Define Programming Languages" and "Manage Student Profiles"
+- Main menu with "Define Programming Languages", "Manage Student Profiles", and "Search Student Profiles"
+- Database automatically initializes with **3 programming languages** and **5 student profiles**
+- Search page with advanced filtering by name, academic status, language, and role
 - Student management page with **CheckBox multi-selection** for languages and databases
 - All data persisted in SQLite database